 She says she "had issues" when she was just in fifth grade, and then she saw two different rheumatologists during middle school.
 Neither said right off the bat, "You have psoriatic arthritis," because quick diagnosis just wasn't possible then — or now.

-The chunk of personal history is from HealthCentral's own Julie Cerrone Croner, patient expert and social ambassador for the Psoriasis HealthCentral Facebook page.
+The chunk of personal history is from HealthCentral's own Julie Cerrone Croner, a patient expert.
 She recalls her early life and what she, and her doctors, didn't know.

 "Biologics had just hit the scene, but weren't indicated for juvenile use at that time," she says.
 "It wasn't until I was 27 and went on disability leave that I had a rheumatologist say, ‘You absolutely have psoriatic arthritis.’
 I think if there been a diagnostic tool back then I most likely would have gone on medication that would have hopefully prevented me from taking three-and-a-half years off from my career to be on disability."